Should You Stop Shopping?

 2. You're "stealing" from savings in order to buy.

 The average American can't cover a $1000 emergency.
 And you won't be able to, either, if you consider holiday shopping a necessity that merits removing money from your savings accounts.
-Of course, if you've created a holiday savings account over the last year, you're above average.
+Of course, if you've created an account specifically to cover holiday costs, you're way ahead of the curve.

 3. The person you're shopping for already has "everything."